SSWConsulting/SSW.Rules.Content/rules/copy-views-and-comments-before-deleting-a-video-version/rule.md

 ---

-Sometimes you have multiple versions of a video as you improve it and you zz’d the title of old versions.
+Sometimes you have multiple versions of a video as you improve it.
+Normally you would zz’d the title of old versions.

 <!--endintro-->

-If you need to delete them, then It is important to take a copy of the ‘data’.
-The data is views and comments and can be simply emailed to the Product Owner prior to deletion.
+But if you need to **delete** a video, then it is important to take a copy of its data - **views** and **comments** can be simply emailed to the Product Owner prior to deletion.